 Feel free to use any nut butter you like.
 Peanut butter, for instance, would be phenomenal in this recipe!
 However, I don’t trust myself around peanut butter.
 One spoonful always starts a domino effect of multiple spoonfuls.
 I definitely think there’s such a thing as peanut butter addiction so I try to stay away from it (at least for now) and make this fudge with almond butter instead.

 Dates are often called a nature’s candy because of their high sugar content.
 Well, you can take the sweetness to yet another level when you caramelize the dates in a saucepan first.
 Caramelizing the dates also softens them a bit and further increases their binding properties.
+That being said, if you’re going for a truly raw dessert, skip the caramelization.

 To mix all the ingredients together into a smooth fudge, you absolutely need a powerful food processor.
 It’s a major investment, I know.
 But it’s one of the kitchen appliances I consider a kitchen staple.
 What other machine can make soft serve out of frozen bananas, grind grains into flour, transform nuts into nut butters, slice root vegetables for chips, grate carrots for a slaw, blend perfect pesto, turn chickpeas into hummus, and magically transform dates into truffles?